Green Turtle

 Addressing Overharvesting and Illegal Trade

 WWF works with local communities to reduce turtle harvesting and egg collection.
 Exploitation of turtles is often driven by a lack of economic choices.
 WWF works to develop alternative livelihoods so that local people are no longer dependent on turtle products for income.
-WWF also supports programs that promote the value of marine turtles.
+WWF also supports programs that promote the value of sea turtles.

 WWF works to stop the illegal trade of turtle meat and eggs, through TRAFFIC, the world’s largest wildlife trade monitoring network.
 We also train and equip local rangers to protect turtles from poaching and patrol nesting beaches.